MATH 240

 • Clearly communicate expectations, assignment details and dates, and grading standards.

-• Return grades and feedback on submitted work within two business days of submission.
+• Return grades and feedback on quizzes within one week.

 Preparation